-The engagement partner on the audit resulting in this independent auditor's report is Alina Mirea.
+The engagement partner on the audit resulting in this independent auditor's report is Ioana Alina Mirea.

-Report on compliance with the Commission Delegated Regulation (EU) 2018/815 on the European Single Electronic Format Regulatory Technical Standard ("ESEF")
+Report on compliance with the Law 162/2017 on the statutory audit of annual financial statements and annual consolidated financial statements and on amending other pronouncements ("Law 162/2017"), and Commission Delegated Regulation (EU) 2018/815 on the European Single Electronic Format Regulatory Technical Standard ("ESEF")

-We have undertaken a reasonable assurance engagement on the compliance with Commission Delegated Regulation (EU) 2019/815 applicable to the financial statements included in the annual financial report of One United Properties S.A. ("the Company") as presented in the digital files which contain the unique LEI code 254900MLAOUEFANMAD8 ("Digital Files")
+We have undertaken a reasonable assurance engagement on the compliance with Law 162/2017, and Commission Delegated Regulation (EU) 2018/815 applicable to the consolidated financial statements included in the annual financial report of One United Properties S.A. ("the Company") as presented in the digital files which contain the unique LEI code 254900MLAOUEFANMAD8 ("Digital Files").